-- what are the only two bool literals? - how do you declare a variable of type bool? - what kinds of expressions return values of type bool? - you should be able to write a function that takes a bool parameter; you should be able to write a function that returns a value of type bool.
-You should be able to declare a variable of type bool, and should be able to set a bool variable's value to be the result of a conditional/Boolean expression.
+- what are the only two bool literals? - what kinds of expressions return values of type bool? - you should be able to write a function that takes a bool parameter; you should be able to write a function that returns a value of type bool.
+You should be able to set a variable's value to be the result of a conditional/Boolean expression.